 Help in settling baby into good sleep habits.

-What are the benefits of hiring a postpartum night doula?
+What are the benefits of hiring a postpartum doula?

-Motherhood can seem daunting, and first time moms often have fears of making mistakes, making wrong decisions, or of not properly caring for their newborns.
-Experienced moms may just be in need of another set of hands, help with organization, or just some much needed rest.
+Motherhood can seem daunting, and first time moms often have fears of making mistakes.
+Experienced moms may just be in need of another set of hands or help with organization, and all new moms are in need of rest.
 Many moms suffer silently from baby blues or depression, and many wonder..."There has got to be an easier way!"

 Postpartum doulas will teach you that easier way.
 Teaching tried and true methods, and offering the tips and tricks of the experienced mother.
-She will help by reducing the risk of depression and dissatisfaction by decreasing mom's stress and anxiety levels, and by helping mom ease into her new role well educated and with confidence, and hey, a really good nights sleep is always a good thing!
+She will help by reducing the risk of depression and dissatisfaction by decreasing mom's stress and anxiety levels, and by helping mom ease into her new role well educated and with confidence.
+And hey, a well rested mom is always a good thing!

 Postpartum doulas have been shown to: